xyzmjf/pdb_climb/README.md

 it focuses on the so called HETATM and ATOM records of PDB files.
 It does not seek to manipulate and deal with the CONECT records specifying bonds between atoms.

+Please see the Markdown files in the documentation folder for an introduction to the code and for a description of the individual python scripts.

+Having downloaded this repository you should have the following folders.

+* documentation - This contains documentation in Markdown format and images used by these files.
+* pdb - A folder of potentially usedful PDB format files.
+* frag - A folder of 'fragment' PDB files.
+These use the normal PDB format but follow the conventions described in the introductory documentation.
+* build - A series of molecule build files as used by the molbuild.py script.

+Hope this is useful.